 - The agreement designates part of each payment towards an equity interest that you will receive in the property.

 - You get title to the property upon the payment of a stated amount of "rental" payments required under the agreement.

 - The amount you must pay to use the property for a short time is an inordinately large part of the amount you would pay to get title to the property.

 - You pay much more than the current fair rental value for the property.

 - You have an option to buy the property at a nominal price compared to the value of the property when you may exercise the option.
 Determine this value when you enter into the agreement.

-- You have an option to buy the property at a nominal price compared to the total amount you have to pay under the agreement.
+- You have an option to buy the property for a small amount compared to the total amount you have to pay under the agreement.